<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-WVQZLVB" height="0" width="0" style="display:none;visibility:hidden">

 “I learned that education gives me wings.
 Being a woman in this society isn’t easy, but thanks to School the World’s scholarship, I now know I can fly.”

-Shelzy was born in Pachó Chicalté, a rural village in Santa Cruz del Quiché, Guatemala.
+Shelzy grew up in Pachó Chicalté, a rural village in Santa Cruz del Quiché, Guatemala.
 She is the eldest of four siblings, and from a young age, her life was split between studying and caring for her family.
 She collected firewood, herded sheep, washed clothes in the river, and helped raise her siblings.
-Despite the weight of her responsibilities, she dreamed of becoming a seamstress to support her family financially.

 Her parents, neither of whom had completed primary school, always wanted a different future for her.
 But when she finished sixth grade, that future seemed out of reach.
 There was no money, no transportation, no way to continue her education.